We Asked Black Mothers & Daughters For Their Best Advice

 Elaisha Jade Green, 27, & Michelle Green, Toronto

-Tanisha on the best advice her mom gave her: Growing up, I went to nine different schools.
+Tanisha on the best advice her mum gave her: Growing up, I went to nine different schools.
 Because I was at a new one nearly every year, I had to go through the whole new-kid phase more times than this introverted girl wanted.
 Unsurprisingly, I tried to change who I was based on who I was around, and that mentality stuck with me for far too long.
-Throughout the years, my mom always encouraged me to be me and show them who she sees, who I really am.
+Throughout the years, my mum always encouraged me to be me and show them who she sees, who I really am.
 But to me, Tanisha was boring.
 It has taken me nearly 25 years to be me, to love me, and to show people who Tanisha really is!
-I remember when I finally took the plunge and shaved my head (not pictured), I was looking in the mirror one day, with my mom standing next to me, and I said, “I’m kind of obsessed with myself right now.”
-My mom just smiled and said, “I’ve always told you how beautiful you are!”
-It took me way too long to realize that my mom’s encouragement came from a place of love.
+I remember when I finally took the plunge and shaved my head (not pictured), I was looking in the mirror one day, with my mum standing next to me, and I said, “I’m kind of obsessed with myself right now.”
+My mum just smiled and said, “I’ve always told you how beautiful you are!”
+It took me way too long to realise that my mum’s encouragement came from a place of love.
 I am now forever grateful!

 Advertisement